kingCosmos01/varyn/README.md

 All public facing resources are found in the `public` folder, and this is the folder pointed to by the web server to serve those resources.

 Website services are found in the `services` folder.
 This is only accessible via PHP since it is outside the public website.

-## To do

-1. update -q and liver servers with serverConfig.php
-2. once logged in, add authToken to user configuration
-3. sync Enginesis.php (added getAUthToken)
-4. setup node build, Jest test